Blog

 Geographically, the scope is wide, covering operations based in the EU or doing significant business in the EU economy.
 The law outlines specific criteria for the number of employees and revenue (turnover) for operations based in the EU, or those based overseas doing business in an EU economy.

-The directive defines the value chain as including direct and indirect (or sub-tier) suppliers, partners—and any entity with which the company has a “business relationship.”
-In fact, there is even a provision for working directly with competitors.
+The Directive defines the value network both upstream and downstream, including direct and indirect (or sub-tier) suppliers, partners, and customers—any entity with which the company has a “business relationship.”
+In fact, there is even a provision for working directly with competitors to ensure their compliance.
+Both causing and contributing to problem behavior are equal violations.
+Financial companies, notably, are only responsible for their upstream network.

 Recognizing that supply networks are closely connected within industries, the proposed law directs companies to share resources and strategies when a shared supplier is at high risk or in violation.
 A combination of incentives and penalties will coax in-scope companies to identify and end the targeted ESG violations.

-EU lawmakers will depend on the largest companies to visualize and know their entire value chain, and to take that knowledge one step further.
-They expect companies to know how much influence they have over that network, and whether or not they can extend that influence to stop child labor, forced labor, environmental impact, and more.
+EU lawmakers will depend on the largest companies to visualize and know their entire value network, and to take that knowledge one step further.
+They expect companies to know how much influence they have over that network, and whether or not they can extend that influence.

 Companies will be expected to leverage that influence to push compliance via financial and contractual means.